A little bit more

 Growing up, I knew I loved to be the center of attention.
 Not in a condescending way but more so that I felt I always had something important to say and wanted my voice to be heard.

-That year, I took a journalism and photojournalism class and loved its concept.
-Something about writing a piece to move someone made me feel powerful.
-After that year, I knew I wanted to do something with a microphone.
-Whether it was hosting award shows, being a motivational speaker, or a news anchor.
-I wanted to have a platform to share my story and inspire others.
+After that year, I knew I wanted to transition into on-camera, whether hosting award shows, being a motivational speaker, or being a news anchor.
+I wanted to have a platform to share stories and inspire others.

 Shortly after, I began to take photos of our high school baseball team as a hobby.
 And soon, everyone was texting me to come to their sporting events.
 And I agreed.